d4n1elchen/d4n1elchen.github.io/source/_posts/ROS-in-Docker-with-web-vnc-desktop.md

 ---
 title: ROS in Docker with web vnc desktop
 date: 2017-12-19 20:59:02
-tags:
+tags: [Robotics, Docker]
-- Robotics
-- Docker
-categories:
-- Robotics
+categories: Robotics
 ---

 Recently I'm trying to learn ROS.
 But unfortunately ROS haven't yet support Ubuntu 17.10.
 So I can only run ROS in docker container.